-Whether we're your firm or insurance choice, you're guaranteed an offer of a room in accommodation owned, managed or approved by the University if you apply for accommodation by 31 July 2021.
+Whether we're your firm or insurance choice, you're guaranteed an offer of a room in accommodation owned, managed or approved by the University if you apply for accommodation at least two weeks prior to A level results day 2021.

 How to apply